Lord Provost of Edinburgh: Roles and traditions

-Prior to the Local Government (Scotland) Act 1973 the City of Edinburgh was run by a single-tier body called the Edinburgh Corporation, of which the Lord Provost was chair.
-Akin to the Corporation of the City of London, the body included council representatives from the Incorporated Trades of Edinburgh and the Merchant Company of Edinburgh.
-The corporations security was provided by the High Constables of Edinburgh, who also serve as the Provost's bodyguard.
-Although the 1973 Act changed the governance of the City, the Lord Provost retains a relationship with the Merchants Company and Incorporated Trades.
-The High Constables continue to serve as the Lord Provost's bodyguards.
+Prior to the Local Government (Scotland) Act 1973, the City of Edinburgh was run by a single-tier body called the Edinburgh Corporation, of which the Lord Provost was chair.
+Similar to the Corporation of the City of London, the body included council representatives from the Incorporated Trades of Edinburgh and the Merchant Company of Edinburgh.
+The corporation's security was provided by the High Constables of Edinburgh, who also served as the Lord Provost's bodyguard.
+Although the 1973 Act changed the governance of the city, the Lord Provost retains a relationship with the Merchants Company and Incorporated Trades.
+The High Constables continue to serve as the Lord Provost's ceremonial bodyguards.
 The Lord Provost is also by virtue of their office the Lord High Admiral of the Firth of Forth.

 The Lord Provost chairs meetings of Edinburgh City Council at the Edinburgh City Chambers, originally opened in 1760 by Lord Provost George Drummond as a meeting place for Edinburgh merchants and known as the Edinburgh Royal Exchange.
 The Lord Provost takes part in a number of ceremonies and traditions, including The Edinburgh Ceremony of the Keys, the Kirking of the Deacons, The Riding of the Marches and the Edinburgh Hogmanay.
 The Lord Provost also coordinates Armed Forces Day parades with both the Royal Scots Dragoon Guards and The Royal Regiment of Scotland.

 Whilst the Lord Provost technically has no official residence, Lauriston Castle - a property bequeathed to the Edinburgh Corporation and now under the ownership of Edinburgh City Council - has been used to host the Lord Provost's annual Garden Party.
-It was suggested in 2013 that Lauriston Castle be renovated and turned into an official residence for the Lord Provost, however the cost at the time was deemed too prohibitive.
+It was suggested in 2013 that Lauriston Castle be renovated and turned into an official residence for the Lord Provost.
+However the cost was deemed too high.

-The High Constables of Edinburgh serve as the Lord Provost's ceremonial bodyguard and form the Lord Provost's Platoon at the Edinburgh Military Tattoo.
+The High Constables also form the Lord Provost's Platoon at the Edinburgh Military Tattoo.

 The Lord Provost also has a team of six bailies to support their work, appointed by Edinburgh City Council.

 Whenever the monarch is in residence in Edinburgh, the Lord Provost is called upon to undertake the Ceremony of the Keys (Edinburgh).

 The Lord Provost has a reserved pew at Kirk of the Canongate.
 This is because historically the gift of the living lay with the bailies of Canongate, but when Canongate merged with Edinburgh in 1856, so too did this power.